 Open Access in Medicine and Life Sciences

-Many of the "born open access" journals in the life sciences that were founded in the 2010s are now well established.
-Journals such as PeerJ, BMJ Open, Cell Reports, and eLife focus exclusively on this domain.
+Many of the open access journals in the life sciences that were founded in the 2010s are now well established.
+Journals such as PeerJ, BMJ OpenCell Reports, and eLife focus exclusively on this domain.

 In addition, since around 2016, preprint servers have increasingly played a role in making the results of research in medicine and the life sciences available in open access at an early stage.
 They include, for example, bioRxiv and medRxiv, which have a life science focus (further preprint servers can be found in the preprint server directory provided by ASAPbio).
-During the COVID-19 pandemic, preprints in medicine have gained increased importance for the rapid dissemination of research results.
-However, criticism of the publication of preprints has also been voiced, because results were available before undergoing quality control through peer review and the media picked up these unreviewed results and treated them as scientific facts.
+During the COVID-19 pandemic, preprints in medicine gained increased importance for the rapid dissemination of research results.
+However, criticism of the publication of preprints was also voiced, because results were available before undergoing quality control through peer review and the media picked up these unreviewed results and treated them as scientific facts

 Open Access Journals